Wild rice pilaf is a delicious and flavorful rice dish with fresh veggies. The perfect side dish for chicken, salmon, or

 - Stir until the onions are translucent and the carrots and celery are softer (not too soft).
 They'll continue to cook in the broth so you don't want them too soft or they'll be mushy!

-- Add in your rice and stir until the white grains clear in color.
+- Stir together until the white grains of rice are brighter in color.

-- Pour in the broth and add salt and pepper to taste.
-Bring to a boil.
+- Pour in your broth, salt, and pepper, and bring to a boil.